openharmony/docs/en/application-dev/reference/apis/js-apis-data-relationalStore.md

 getAsset(columnIndex: number): Asset

-Obtains the value in the [Asset](#asset10) format based on the specified column and current row.
+Obtains the value from the specified column and current row and returns a value in the [Asset](#asset10) format.

 **System capability**: SystemCapability.DistributedDataManager.RelationalStore.Core